hcastillo/market_power/README.md

     - To run two models and obtain a combined plot, repeat twice a config parameter, for instance:

           main.py --log DEBUG --n 150 --t 2000 eta=0.0001 eta=0.25 --plot
       It will execute two models and generate individual files for each model but also a combined version to compare both.
-The individual files will be prepend with "1" and the combined version without it.
+The individual files will be prepended with "1" and the combined version without it.
     - The model can be executed as a package.
 To do it, the sequence should be:

           import market_power as mp